Writing a great resume

 - A short summary of your role within the business, including key responsibilities

-You must make sure this section is clear and neat.
-Use bullet points to separate the details.
-Be as positive about your experience as you can, highlighting your strengths, responsibilities and achievements.
+Try and ensure this section is clear and neat by using bullet points to separate the details.
+Be as positive about your experience as you can, highlighting your strengths, responsibilities, and achievements.
+If there are gaps in your career because you took a gap year or had a baby, reference the break rather than then leaving a big gap between jobs.